sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/inputs/kafka-franz.md

 tags: [ "Tyk Streams", "Stream Inputs", "Inputs", "Kafka", "Kafka Franz" ]
 ---

-{{< warning success >}}

-This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.

-{{< /warning >}}

 A Kafka input using the [Franz Kafka client library](https://github.com/twmb/franz-go).

 ## Common